CS2103JAN2017-W10-B2/addressbook-level4/docs/DeveloperGuide.md

 > Use case ends

 3a.
 The given index is invalid

 > 3a1.
 ToDoList shows an error message <br>
   Use case resumes at step 2

+3b.
+User did not specify any field to be changed.

+> 3a1.
+ToDoList shows an error message <br>
+  Use case resumes at step 2

+#### Use case: Find a Task by description

+**MSS**

+1. User requests find a task by inputting keywords.
+2. doitdoit!! shows a list of tasks that has title and/or remarks containing a substring of any of the keywords.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+#### Use case: Find a Task by label

+**MSS**

+1. User requests find a task by inputting label keywords.
+2. doitdoit!! shows a list of tasks that has label matchingany of the keywords.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+The given index is invalid

+> 3a1.
+ToDoList shows an error message <br>
+  Use case resumes at step 2

+3b.
+User did not specify any field to be changed.

+> 3a1.
+ToDoList shows an error message <br>
+  Use case resumes at step 2